Getting started with Snowsight¶

 In a supported web browser, navigate to https://app.snowflake.com.

-Provide your account name or account URL.
+Provide your account identifier or account URL.
 If you’ve previously signed in to Snowsight, you might see an account name that you can select.

 Sign in using your Snowflake account credentials.

 You can also access Snowsight from the Classic Console:

 After completing the configuration to use private connectivity, access Snowsight:

 To sign in to Snowsight with private connectivity directly, without having been logged in to the Classic Console previously:

 Enter either of the following URLs in the browser location bar: